 The descriptive statistics presented in the introduction to this paper and the results of our empirical study show that political institutions do play an important role in determining the toll of traffic accidents and fatalities.
 Above all, our results suggest that lower rates of fatalities and accidents are associated with democracies, and that the process of democratization has a beneficial and significant effect on road safety.
 Democratization would therefore seem to be an important process for stabilizing and then reducing the level of road traffic fatalities.
-However, we find that democratization does not have an immediate impact, it requiring around four years for its effects to start becoming statistically noticeable.
+However, we find that democratization does not have an immediate impact, it requiring around four years for its effects to start to become statistically noticeable.
 This suggests that democratic institutions need time to set up the bodies and implement the policies that produce better road safety outcomes.
 Yet, having said this, it is surprising just how quickly the effects become statistically significant.
 Interestingly, not only the beneficial effects of democratization apparent in countries making the transition to democracy, but they are also discernible in established democracies that are consolidating their political institutions.

-The role of democratic institutions on road safety is particularly significant in the low- and middle-income countries that were at the epicenter of the democratization process which took place in the last decades of the twentieth century.
+The impact of democratic institutions on road safety is particularly significant in the low- and middle-income countries that were at the epicenter of the democratization process which took place in the last decades of the twentieth century.
 Yet, their performance in this area still leaves much to be desired.
 Reports issued by the international institutions claim that low- and middle-income countries continue to underperform on issues of road safety because of a lack of funding and political concern.

 Indeed, even though the health costs attributable to road traffic injuries are comparable to those of malaria and tuberculosis, the fight against disease attracts greater political concern and financial support.
 Our characterization here of road safety as a local public good perhaps corroborates the evidence that it remains a secondary objective.
 In comparison, healthcare justifiably is given priority status, as low-income countries concentrate their efforts on disease prevention and eradication.

 However, simply raising political awareness and increasing public spending on road safety are insufficient.
 If strong efficient institutions are not created, the general indifference to traffic laws and the authorities that enforce them can hamper effective outcomes.
 To understand more clearly the effect of these factors, future research needs to focus on the variables of regulation, enforcement and compliance.
 The consideration of road safety as the shared responsibility of governments and civil society suggests that social capital can also be a significant factor in this approach.
-Lake and Baum (2001, p.
-619) showed how important are the context constrains imposed by citizens and by the society to politicians.
-As they argue, "democracy is the instrument that allows the state to do good while tempering its capacity for exploitation [...] and lowers the costs of removing officials from office.
-By making the political market more contestable, it constrains the monopoly power of the state and improves the material conditions of everyday life".
-Social capital and the shared social responsibility on road safety must be, therefore, a relevant constraint that must influence and promote the appropriate policies that must improve road safety as a public good for the society.